remarkablemark/remarkablemark.github.io/_posts/2018/2018-11-16-typescript-jest.md

 layout: post
 title: TypeScript integration with Jest
 date: 2018-11-16 19:56:57
-excerpt: How to write Jest tests in TypeScript (and React).
+excerpt: How to write Jest tests in TypeScript and React.
 categories: typescript jest test react
 ---